Carl J. Nichols

-Nichols worked in private practice and later joined the United States Department of Justice as a deputy assistant attorney general for the Federal Programs Branch of the Civil Division, and then as principal deputy associate attorney general.
+From 1998 to 2005, Nichols was in private practice at the law firm Boies Schiller Flexner LLP, becoming a partner in 2002.
+He later joined the United States Department of Justice as a deputy assistant attorney general for the Federal Programs Branch of the Civil Division, and then as principal deputy associate attorney general.
 He left the government in 2009 and joined Wilmer Cutler Pickering Hale and Dorr, where he worked as a partner until 2019.

 Federal judicial service

 Nichols was mentioned as a potential judicial nominee in March 2018.
 On June 7, 2018, President Donald Trump announced his intent to nominate Nichols to serve as a United States district judge of the United States District Court for the District of Columbia.
 On June 18, 2018, his nomination was sent to the Senate.
 President Trump nominated Nichols to the seat vacated by Richard W. Roberts, who assumed senior status on March 16, 2016.
 On August 22, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 11, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Nichols for the same federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 21, 2019, the Senate invoked cloture on his nomination by a 55–42 vote.
 On May 22, 2019, his nomination was confirmed by a 55–43 vote.
 He received his judicial commission on June 25, 2019.